jcbecker/termProject/README.md

 # termProject
-Repository to organize my term project, is a terrain generator
+This is the repository of my term project: a terrain generator.
 ![3-dimensional perspective height map](images/screenShot1.png?raw=true "Preview")

 ### Abstract